RevenueHunt/docs/docs/reference/app-settings.md

 Check [How to Send Result Emails from your own server]() for detailed instructions on how to set this up.

-**Name to display(From):** - Set what name and email the customer will see when they recieve the email.
+**Name to display(From):** - Set what name and email the customer will see when they receive the email.

 **SMTP Server** - Set your server URL.

 **SMTP Username** - Set your SMTP Username.

-**SMTP Password**  - Provide the paswsword associated with the username.
+**SMTP Password**  - Provide the password associated with the username.

 **SMTP Port** - Set the SMTP port (25, 465, 587 or 2525)

-**test connection & activate** - Once you've provided all your credentials you can test if the connection to your SMTP server is succesful.
-If you see an error check your SMTP settings with the help of a third party tool such as [Gmass](https://www.gmass.co/smtp-test) or any other SMTP test site.
+**test connection & activate** - Once you've provided all your credentials you can test if the connection to your SMTP server is successful.
+If you see an error check your SMTP settings with the help of a third-party tool such as [Gmass](https://www.gmass.co/smtp-test) or any other SMTP test site.
 If your settings work as intended there, they should work on our end, too.
 If you’re having issues, please get in touch with your developer / SMTP provider.

 ## Shop App (Beta)